wp-plugins/woocommerce-expresspay-payment-gateway/readme.txt

 * Click "Proceed" to continue the installation.
 The resulting installation screen will list the installation as successful or note any problems during the install.
 * If successful, click "Activate Plugin" to activate it.
-* 	Open the settings page for WooCommerce and click the "Payment Gateways," tab.
+* 	Open the settings page for ExpressPay by clicking the settings link.
-* 	Click on the sub tab for "Expresspay".
-*	Configure your "Expresspay" settings.
-See below for details.

 = Manual Installation =
 1. Download the plugin zip file
 2. Login to your WordPress Admin.
 Click on "Plugins > Add New" from the left hand menu.
 3. Click on the "Upload" option, then click "Choose File" to select the zip file from your computer.
 Once selected, press "OK" and press the "Install Now" button.
 4. Activate the plugin.

-5. Open the settings page for WooCommerce and click the "Payment Gateways," tab.
+= Configure the plugin =
-6. Click on the sub tab for "Expresspay".
+Click on the settings link, to configure your the plugin.
-7. Configure your "Expresspay" settings.
 See below for details.

-= Configure the plugin =
-To configure the plugin, go to __WooCommerce > Settings__ from the left hand menu, then click "Payment Gateways" from the top tab.
-You should see __"Expresspay"__ as an option at the top of the screen.
-Click on it to configure the payment gateway.

 __*You can select the radio button next to the Expresspay from the list of payment gateways available to make it the default gateway.*__